ThomasAlberto21/my-website/docs/database/postgresql/use-database.md

 \c name_database;
 ```

-How to use database PostgreSQL in DataGrip?
+#### How to use database PostgreSQL in DataGrip?

-you can type following command text
+you can type following command

 ```sql
 USE DATABASE nama_database;